rincemathew/uneducated-coder/undeucated/2.7. NEXT Js/readme.md

 These are sent back from the server to the client.
 They provide information about the server and the data being sent in the response.
 'Content-Type' header which indicates the media type of the reponse.
 It tells the client what the data type of the returned content is, such as text/html for HTML documents, application/json for JSON data, etc.

+## Cookies in route handlers
+Cookies are small pieces of data that a server sends to a users web browser.
+The browser can store the cookies and send them to the same server with future requests.
+Cookies serve three main purposes:
+-managing sessions(like user logins and shopping carts) -handling personalization (such as user preferences and themes) -tracking (like recording and analyzing user behavior)

+## Caching in route handlers
+Route handlers are not cached by default but you can opt into caching when using the GET method.'Caching only works with GET methods.
+Other HTTP methods like POST,PUT, or DELETE are never cached.
+If you are using dynamic functions like headers() and cookies(), or working with the request object in your GET method, Caching wont be applied.

+## Middleware
+Middleware in Next.js is a powerful feature that lets you intercept and control the flow or requests and responses throughout your application.
+It does this at a global level, significantly enhancing features like redirects, URL rewrites, authentication, headers, cookies and more.
+Middleware lets you specify paths where it should be active.
+Custom matcher config
+Conditional statement

+## Rendering
+Rendering is the process of transforming the component code you write into user interfaces that users can see and interact with.
+In Next.js the tricky part to building a performant application is figuring out when and where this transformation should happen
+CSR(Client side rendering), SSR and RSCs

+hyration mening?
 {usePathname}

 ##tutorial